Freddy Spaghetti: Plot

 The Pawnee government has shut down due to a budget crisis.
-When Leslie (Amy Poehler) explains at a town meeting that a family concert featuring children's entertainer Freddy Spaghetti (Brian McCann) must be cancelled due to the shutdown, the citizens are outraged.
-Leslie visits state auditors Chris (Rob Lowe) and Ben (Adam Scott) seeking a way to still have the concert, but Ben insists there is simply no money for it.
-When Leslie goes to city planner Mark (Paul Schneider) to vent about her situation and seek help, she is stunned to learn that he has taken a buyout and plans to join a construction company, as he tells the camera that the combination of Ann (Rashida Jones) breaking up with him, the government shutdown, and a bird going to the bathroom on him made it clear it was time for him to move on; she angrily calls him "Mark Brendana-Quits".
-Meanwhile, Ann is struggling with her redeveloping feelings for her ex-boyfriend Andy (Chris Pratt).
+When Leslie explains at a town meeting that a family concert featuring children's entertainer Freddy Spaghetti must be cancelled due to the shutdown, the citizens are outraged.
+Leslie visits state auditors Chris and Ben seeking a way to still have the concert, but Ben insists there is simply no money for it.
+When Leslie goes to city planner Mark to vent about her situation and seek help, she is stunned to learn that he has taken a buyout and plans to join a construction company, as he tells the camera that the combination of Ann breaking up with him, the government shutdown, and a bird going to the bathroom on him made it clear it was time for him to move on; she angrily calls him "Mark Brendana-Quits".
+Meanwhile, Ann is struggling with her redeveloping feelings for her ex-boyfriend Andy.
 Later, Ann suggests to Leslie she should hold the concert at Lot 48, as it is not a park and therefore not shut down.
-Meanwhile, April (Aubrey Plaza) and Andy finally reveal their feelings to each other, but April still rejects him, believing Andy still has feelings for Ann.
+Meanwhile, April and Andy finally reveal their feelings to each other, but April still rejects him, believing Andy still has feelings for Ann.